Awards for Programs that Enhance Learning (APEL)

 Shortlisted applicants will be invited to a workshop facilitated by ITaLI where advice and guidance will be given on the format and content of their APEL application.

-A Selection Committee will appraise applications according to the published criteria and make recommendations for awarding commendations and citations to the University Teaching and Learning Committee for approval.
+A Selection Committee will appraise applications according to the published criteria and make recommendations for awarding commendations and citations to the University Teaching, Learning and Student Experience Committee for endorsement and the Deputy Vice-Chancellor (Academic) for approval.

 Workshops and information sessions

-Applicants who need 1:1 support are recommended to request a consultation at the following sessions:
+Applicants who need 1:1 support are recommended to request a consultation with ITaLI staff.

-This session will provide an overview of the Teaching and Learning Award schemes offered at UQ, and tips for structuring an effective expression of interest (register now).
+This session will provide an overview of the Teaching and Learning Award schemes offered at UQ, and tips for structuring an effective expression of interest.

-This session is open to shortlisted applicants only, and will be held in June 2022.
+This session is open to shortlisted applicants only and will be held on 25 June 2025.

 The purpose of this workshop is to provide applicants with guidance on the format and content of their application and discuss tips for a successful application.